 What Will MyCAA Pay For?

-The MyCAA Scholarship pays tuition costs for education and training courses and examinations leading to an associate degree (excluding associate degrees in General Studies, Liberal Arts and Interdisciplinary Studies that do not have a concentration).
-The scholarship also covers the costs for obtaining a license, certificate or certification at an accredited college, university or technical school in the United States or approved testing organization that expands employment or portable career opportunities for military spouses.
+The MyCAA Scholarship pays tuition costs for education and training courses and examinations leading to an associate degree.
+The scholarship also covers the costs for obtaining a license, certificate or certification at an accredited college, university or technical school approved for the MyCAA program.
+It can also cover the costs of an approved testing organization that expands employment or portable career opportunities for military spouses.